 - HOLY BRIDAL CHAMBER — divine marriage,

 The next interpretation of Thomas 19 is based on one, lone verse from Gospel of Philip.
 Philip the Evangelist (not the Apostle) is numbered among the 72 disciples who were sent forth by Christ at Luke 10.
 A friend to Luke and Paul, Philip appears several times in Acts.
 Thus Philip would almost certainly have received Christ’s teachings through the Apostles Peter, John, and James.
 Because the atonement and Pentecost took place after Christ’s death and his return to earth, it seems right to suggest that You have Five Trees in Paradise was crafted by the Risen Lord.
 Since Philip has revealed the meanings of some of the most difficult logia in Thomas.
 It is just as likely that Philip scribed verse 73 to explain the meaning of You Have Five Trees in Paradise.

-The last sacrament (the holy bridal chamber involves two family members: the human with the Holy Spirit (the bridegroom with the bride).
+Last among these five sacraments, the holy bridal chamber involves two family members: the human with the Holy Spirit (the bridegroom with the bride).
 Almost two-thirds of Philip’s gospel centers on what he terms “this Restoration” at verse 72.
 Having entered the bridal chamber myself, I can attest to Philip’s word.
-In all truth, it is one of my most blessed gifts.
+In truth, it is one of my most blessed gifts.
 From cries in the dark to a roomful of loving light, this divine event, now in its seventh year, draws me ever closer to my family—and Thomas 19.